Is it your dream to teach English in Japan?

 This is probably the most common question I get.

-I’m going to break it down for you in three simple answers.
+I’m going to break it down for you in three parts.
 Feel free to comment if you need some clarification for your specific situation.

 This is not super strict as it depends on the company you work for and your ability to qualify for a work visa.
 The case with mostly English speaking South Africa is difficulty to qualify for work visas – usually based on political reasons.
-I have met teachers (with great English) from Jamaica, The Philippines, India, Nepal, Kenya, and Zambia working as English teachers in Japan.
+I have met teachers (with great English) from South Africa, Jamaica, The Philippines, India, Nepal, Malaysia, Kenya, and Zambia working as English teachers in Japan.
 The school or level you want to work at, your education, and your experience can be bigger factors.
 In fact, some of the people I’ve met from the above countries were working at the junior high or even college level.
 Most jobs teaching in Japan at public junior high or high schools prefer native English speakers with a North American accent.
-You have more flexibility teaching students in elementary school or younger, at English conversation schools, and with more education or experience.
+You have more flexibility teaching students in elementary school or younger, at English conversation schools, and if you have more education or experience.

 You need a bachelors degree.
-This is a requirement for getting a work visa with Instructor status so you can legally teach in Japan.
+This is only a requirement for getting a work visa with Instructor status so you can legally teach in Japan.
 There is no getting around this if you want a ‘full time’ job in a public school but can’t qualify for another type of visa that allows you to work in Japan.
 (Now I have a spouse visa and don’t need an Instructor visa, but the bachelors degree doesn’t hurt.)